Hardy and CSU Bakersfield host North Dakota State - WTOP News

 BOTTOM LINE: CSU Bakersfield hosts North Dakota State after CJ Hardy scored 23 points in CSU Bakersfield’s 109-84 loss to the UCSB Gauchos.

 The Roadrunners have gone 3-0 at home.
-CSU Bakersfield ranks ninth in the Big West with 21.9 defensive rebounds per game led by Ron Jessamy averaging 4.0.
+CSU Bakersfield gives up 80.7 points to opponents and has been outscored by 7.9 points per game.

-The Bison have gone 1-3 away from home.
-North Dakota State scores 79.4 points while outscoring opponents by 12.1 points per game.
+The Bison are 1-3 on the road.
+North Dakota State scores 79.4 points and has outscored opponents by 12.1 points per game.

-CSU Bakersfield is shooting 42.0% from the field this season, 0.8 percentage points lower than the 42.8% North Dakota State allows to opponents.
-North Dakota State averages 79.4 points per game, 1.3 fewer than the 80.7 CSU Bakersfield gives up to opponents.
+CSU Bakersfield averages 72.8 points, 5.5 more per game than the 67.3 North Dakota State allows.
+North Dakota State has shot at a 44.2% rate from the field this season, 1.8 percentage points fewer than the 46.0% shooting opponents of CSU Bakersfield have averaged.

 TOP PERFORMERS: Dailin Smith is scoring 17.1 points per game and averaging 2.6 rebounds for the Roadrunners.
 Hardy is averaging 14.6 points and 4.4 rebounds while shooting 48.9%.